What Octopus flexibility headlines mean for bills, blackouts and home batteries

 If you are comparing Octopus because of flexibility

 Start with the tariff that fits your actual home, not the headline.
-The live comparison tool can help check local rates, and the referral-code page is there if Octopus still looks right after that.
+The live comparison tool can help check local rates, and the referral page is there if Octopus still looks right after that.